TechnicalUserX/libtech/README.md

 `-lm` specifies the math library.

 > ⚠️ Using `libtechc (C library)` with C++ source file AND using `libtechcpp (C++ library)` with C source files may not work.
-> Use libraries with their source file correspondences.
+> Use libraries with their source file correspondents.